sebMathieu/home-metering/home_metering/README.md

 flutter clean
 flutter build appbundle
 ```
-Upload the generated bundle as a *new realease* to [Google play console](https://play.google.com/console).
+Upload the generated bundle as a *new release* to [Google play console](https://play.google.com/console).